Ruthie Ann Miles

-Ruthie Ann Miles (born April 21, 1983) is an American actress, best known for her roles in musical theatre and on television.
+Ruthie Ann Miles (born April 21, 1983) is an American actress and singer, best known for her roles in musical theatre, especially in The King and I and Here Lies Love, and on television.

-Off-Broadway, she has played Christmas Eve in Avenue Q and starred as Imelda Marcos in Here Lies Love, winning a Theatre World Award and a Lucille Lortel Award for the latter role.
-Miles performed the role of Lady Thiang in the 2015–2016 Lincoln Center production of The King and I on Broadway, for which she won the 2015 Tony Award for Best Featured Actress in a Musical.
+Early in her career, Miles played Christmas Eve in Avenue Q and starred as Imelda Marcos in Here Lies Love off-Broadway, winning a Theatre World Award and a Lucille Lortel Award for the latter role.
+She performed the role of Lady Thiang in the 2015–2016 Lincoln Center production of The King and I on Broadway, for which she won the 2015 Tony Award for Best Featured Actress in a Musical.
 In 2016, she had a recurring television role on The Americans.
 She returned to Broadway as Frieda/Betty in the 2017 revival of Sunday in the Park with George.
 In 2018, after recovering from injuries from a car crash that killed her daughter and caused her to lose her unborn child, Miles returned to the stage, reprising her role in the West End production of The King and I.

+From 2019 to 2023, Miles played Sherri Kansky in the television series All Rise.
+In 2023, she received another nomination for the Tony Award for Best Featured Actress in a Musical for her portrayal of the Beggar Woman in the Broadway revival of Sweeney Todd.